adaptivadesignlab/adaptivadesignlab.github.io/_posts/blog/2017-11-07-new-adaptiva-website.md

 </div>
 </div>
 <p style="color:#aaa">The tertiary navigation component is common in the new site</p>

-For example, the tertiary nav component shown above allows the user to choose what information is shown to them by clicking.
-Clicking triggers a cool, snappy animation that might make them want to click on something else.
+For example, the tertiary nav component shown above allows the user to choose what information they see by clicking, triggering a smooth, snappy animation that might make them want to click on something else.

-The more things the user clicks on, the more they end up learning about Adaptiva.
+The more a user clicks around, the more they end up learning about Adaptiva.

-There's tons of other cool compononents on the [site](https://adaptiva.com), many that support swipe gestures and other slick experiences.
+There's gobs of other cool compononents on the [site](https://adaptiva.com), many that support swipe gestures and other slick experiences. _Gobs_, man.

 ### 3. Add more humanity